rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default Firebase;
 {{< /highlight >}}

 Let's define all the authentication functions as class methods step by step.
 They will serve our communication channel from the Firebase class to the Firebase API.
-First, the sign up function (registration) takes email and password parameters for its function signature and uses an official Firebase API endpoint to create a user.
+First, the sign up function (registration) takes email and password parameters for its function signature and uses an official Firebase API endpoint to create a user:

 {{< highlight javascript "hl_lines=13 15 16" >}}
 import app from 'firebase/app';